whatisnuclear/website/thorium-myths.md

 Another point, if you look at the known reserves of economically extractable Thorium vs. Uranium [4,5], you&rsquo;ll find that they are both nearly identical (though many people argue that we can economically extract Th from lots of common sands).
-And remember, if we close the fuel cycle (whether using Th-U or U-Pu), the fuel resources are a non-issue for millenia.
+And remember, if we close the fuel cycle (whether using Th-U or U-Pu), the fuel resources are a non-issue for millennia.

 <h2 id="myth5">Myth #5: Thorium reactors uniquely make waste that is safe in hundreds of years!</h2>
 <span class="float-end"><button type="button" style="cursor: default;" class="btn btn-danger">FALSE</button></span>